Hudda/design-patterns/README.md

 ## Observer Pattern

 The Observer Pattern defines a one to many relationship between objects so that when one object changes state, all of its dependents are notified and upated automatically.

+## Decorator Pattern
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.